coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 - `major` and `minor` indicate how many major and minor words were allocated during the event.

-- `subtimes` indicates how much time was spent in sub-components and how many times each sub-component was profiled during the event (including sub-components which do not appear in `COQ_PROFILE_COMPONENTS`).
+- `subtimes` indicates how much time was spent in sub-components and how many times each subcomponent was profiled during the event (including subcomponents which do not appear in `COQ_PROFILE_COMPONENTS`).

 - for the `command` event, `cmd` displays the precise location of the